 Bill Working its Way through Maryland

-.
+In California, the state law that allows some illegal immigrants to pay in-state tuition rates was upheld by the state's Supreme Court, according to a report in the LA Times.
 The court determined that California's state law was not in violation of the federal law prohibiting such a benefit.
-California law states that in order to qualify for in-state tuition rates, students must attend high school in California for at least three years and graduate
+California law states that in order to qualify for in-state tuition rates, students must attend high school in California for at least three years and graduate.

 Bill Up for Debate in Connecticut